-Having a garage sale is a great way to get rid of all those items you no longer need or want as well as make some cash fast.
+Having a garage sale is a great way to get rid of all those items you no longer need or want.

 The Garage Sale state of mind

-I am here to get rid of unwanted things not making enough money to retire.
-So, I am pricing my items to MOVE!
+You’re having this sale to get rid of unwanted things, not making enough money to retire.
+So price your items to MOVE!

-I usually give myself one day because, honestly, I am not a fan of garage sales.
-I know why I have one, and I love getting rid of stuff, but I just would rather be doing other things on a Saturday from 8-2.
+Depending on how much stuff you have and how much time, you can give yourself one to three days to sell.
+I normally stick with one day.
+I know why I have one, and I love getting rid of stuff, but I would rather be doing other things on a three-day weekend from 8-2.

-I like to have the tent set up the day before and wrap a tarp around the street side, so people are not tempted to stop.
-The tables are all set up and I can pull everything out.
+Have the tent and tables set up the day before and wrap a tarp around the streetside so people are not tempted to stop.
+The tables are all set up, and I can pull everything out.

 Take your time setting all of the things up.
-And I do not feel rushed or half asleep trying to get it all done the morning of the sale.
+And I don’t feel rushed or half asleep trying to get it all done the morning of the sale.

-There is less rushing around and stress when everything is already done ahead of time.
+There is less rushing around and stress when everything is done ahead of time.

 Price to sell

 This means cheap.
 We sold a table and chairs (including leaf) for $25.
-It was the very first thing to sell that day.
-It was the most expensive thing we had out there.
-Chairs, bookcases, microwave…each $5.
-I was not playing.
-I gave myself one day.
+It was the first thing to sell that day, and it was the most expensive thing we had out there.
+Chairs, bookcases, and the microwave were marked each for $5.
 All must go!
+I was not playing, and I gave myself one day.

 This is a great technique.
 If someone makes an offer, take it.
-There is no way the stuff is going back into the garage or basement.
+There is no way the stuff goes back into the garage or basement.

 I have a box in the basement that holds all of the tools I need for a garage sale.
 It has pricing stickers, markers, paper for signs, string, tape, and the box is perfect for the money.

-It lives in the basement on a shelf so when I need it, I know where it is.
+It lives in the basement on a shelf, so I know where it is when I need it.

 One of my favorite garage sale tips is to organize everything on the tables.
 Like things together makes it look neater and more appealing to the eye.

 This is so important.
-Nobody will buy that vintage Pyrex dish if there is still stuck on macaroni and cheese in it.
+Nobody will buy that vintage Pyrex dish if it still has macaroni and cheese stuck on it.

 Make sure everything has been washed or wiped down.
-A clean bookshelf will sell faster than a dusty one with cobwebs all over it.
-If you are selling clothes, make sure they have been washed as well.
+A clean bookshelf will sell faster than a dusty one with cobwebs.
+If you’re selling clothes, make sure they’ve been washed.

-Have a bucket of hot soapy water and some rags to make sure everything looks especially pretty.
+Have a hot, soapy water bucket and some rags to make sure everything looks gorgeous.

 Have a free box

-I always come across some things that just are not worth my target price of 50 cents, so they usually go into the free box.
-Sometimes they will buy something from you when they take a trinket from the free box and sometimes they do not.
+I always come across some things that are not worth my target price of 50 cents, so they usually go into the free box.
+Sometimes they will buy something from you when they take a trinket from the free box, and sometimes they do not.

 People love free!

-Many times, there are also small kid’s toys that end up in there.
+Many times, there are also small kids’ toys that end up there.
 Kids also love free.

-I put it up on my town’s Facebook Garage Sale Page and also if you have a local paper, that might be an excellent idea.
-It costs $9 to put it in our local Pennysaver paper.
+Advertise on your town’s Facebook Garage Sale Page, and also, if you have a local paper, that might be an excellent idea.
+It costs $9 to put in our local Pennysaver paper.

 Don’t forget the signs.
 Put signs everywhere.
-If your grocery store, coffee shop, or library have bulletin boards, print out a sign for there.
-Hang signs on the street corners near your house, too!
+If your grocery store, coffee shop, or library has bulletin boards, print out a sign for there.
+Hang posters on the street corners near your house, too!